gremo/symfony-sail/docs/faq.md

 # ❓ FAQ (Frequently Asked Questions)

+## What are the constraints on paths and tools?

+> **Note**: your project will build and run just fine even without any of the following.

+- Public directory is `public/` with `index.php` index file
+- PHP dependencies installed using Composer
+- PHP preload file is `config/preload.php`
+- Assets dependencies installed using npm or Yarn

 ## How do I use Composer private repositories?

 Sharing SSH keys is tricky, particularly in the production environment.
 During development, Visual Studio Code will do the hard work and your SSH keys will work just fine.
 In production, those SSH keys are not copied in the final image.
 To fetch private repositories, take advantage of the [`COMPOSER_AUTH`](https://getcomposer.org/doc/articles/authentication-for-private-packages.md#authentication-using-the-composer-auth-environment-variable) in your `.env` file.